-- If your doctor has diagnosed you with a chronic condition, you doctor can apply for chronic benefits for you. - · The doctor will complete a chronic medicine application form with you. - The completed application form and/or a copy of your recent prescription may be faxed or emailed to the Chronic medicine programme. - Alternatively your doctor or your pharmacist may telephone the Chronic medicine programme directly to register your chronic condition. - Your doctor should provide information on your clinical examination information and test results e.g. Blood pressure readings, lipogram test results, HbA1c or glucose results etc. - · The request for chronic medicine benefit will be reviewed by the Chronic medicine programme. - The Chronic medicine programme will confirm whether the medicine your doctor has prescribed is on the formulary to treat your chronic condition.
-Medicines that are on the formulary for your chronic condition will be covered by the fund, subject to your chronic medicine benefit limit. - The outcome of your application will be communicated to you.
-If your chronic medicine is approved you will be sent an Authorisation letter that lists the medicines that will be funded as chronic. - You may obtain your approved chronic medicines from your local pharmacy when your chronic medicines have been approved. - Please ensure that you take a valid repeatable prescription with you when you go to collect your medication
+- If your doctor has diagnosed you with a chronic condition, you doctor can apply for chronic benefits for you. - The doctor will complete a chronic medicine application form with you. - The completed application form and/or a copy of your recent prescription may be faxed or emailed to the Chronic medicine programme. - Alternatively, your doctor or your pharmacist may telephone the Medicine Management department directly to register your chronic condition. - Your doctor should provide information on your clinical examination and test results e.g. Blood pressure readings, lipogram test results, HbA1c or glucose results etc. - The request for chronic medicine benefit will be reviewed by the Medicine Management department. - The Medicine Management department will confirm whether the medicine your doctor has prescribed is on the formulary to treat your chronic condition.
+Medicines that are on the formulary for your chronic condition will be covered by the fund, subject to your chronic medicine benefit limit. - The Medicine Management department will be in contact with your doctor if the medicine prescribed is not on the formulary. - The outcome of your application will be communicated to you.
+If your chronic medicine is approved, you will be sent an Authorisation letter that lists the medicines that will be funded as chronic. - You may obtain your approved chronic medicines from your local pharmacy when your chronic medicines have been approved. - Please ensure that you take a valid repeatable prescription with you when you go to collect your medication.